evowilliamson/python-viz-algos/CONTRIBUTING.md

 * ```<venv-dir>\Scripts\activate``` (windows)

 ### Run the tests
-In the root of the *py-viz-algs* project, run the test cases:
+In the root of the *python-viz-algos* project, run the test cases:

  ```python setup.py test```
 </br>